 For tourists visiting in October or November, we recommend getting tickets to the Canterbury Festival.
 The festival draws around 60,000 people to attractions ranging from music, theatre and dance, to exhibitions, comedy and much more.

 For more information on Kent, we recommend visiting Visit Kent.
-Alternatively, for information on pubs with rooms and traditional inns in Kent, visit our Pubs page.

 (Photo: ©VisitEngland/Alex Hare)